ScalaMath/VecMatLib/Readme.md

 Vectors and matrices structures are written in Scala to make the best use possible of Scala's operator overloading.
 All methods with symbolic names have an alias for better interoperability with java.

+All operations in VecMatLib are designed to **not** modify the object on which the operation is invoked to respect the principles of purity and immutability of functional programming.

 ## Vector math

+The vector package offers 2-dimensional, 3-dimensional, and 4-dimensional vectors of type int, float, and double with all their basic operations.
-All operations in VecMatLib are designed to **not** modify the object on which the operation is invoked to respect the principles of purity and immutability of functional programming.
+All operations do not modify the vector on which the operation is performed.

 Scala example: